MakinsonLab/photocaged_stx_analysis/README.md

-This repository contains the analysis code for _Behavioral control through the direct, focal silencing of neuronal activity_ by Elleman _et. al_, 2024.
-Each folder contains the code used for analysis associated with the named figure.
+This repository contains  analysis code for _Behavioral control through the direct, focal silencing of neuronal activity_ by Elleman _et. al_, 2024.
+Each folder contains code used for data analysis associated with the corresponding figure.

 **Figure 4: Activation of STX-pbc 13 abolishes action potentials in layer 4 cortical neurons**

 Igor Pro scripts were used for AP detection and analysis of AP waveform .
-Corresponding R scripts were use for statistical analysis and creation of plots.
+R scripts were use for statistical analysis and creation of plots.

 The Igor Pro scripts contain a functions to import .abf files written by JS Rothman Rothman JS and Silver RA.
 NeuroMatic: An Integrated Open-Source Software Toolkit for Acquisition, Analysis and Simulation of Electrophysiological Data. _Front Neuroinform._ 2018 Apr 4;12:14.
 [10.3389/fninf.2018.00014](https://www.frontiersin.org/articles/10.3389/fninf.2018.00014/full)